gauravsm31/Air_Pollution_Toxicity_Sensing/README.md

 In this work, we develop two machine learning models to predict concentrations of 16 PAHs in soot samples obtained from combustion of different fuels at different conditions.

+We use
-We use 1.
-Principal Component Regression (PCR) (Gaurav Mahamuni - "EEM Mixing Samples.ipynb", "PCA Py3 Mixed.ipynb") and 2.
-Neural Networks to develop prediction models using training data.
-We use test data to calculate percentage error for each PAH.
+1. Principal Component Regression (PCR) (Gaurav Mahamuni - "EEM Mixing Samples.ipynb", "PCA Py3 Mixed.ipynb") and
+2. Neural Networks to develop prediction models using training data.
 The average test error using PCR is 34% and for Neural Networks is 84%..

 ![alt text](https://github.com/gauravsm31/PAH-Composition/blob/master/PAH-Comp.png)